Extremis: Legacy

-During the 2010 "Stark: Disassembled" storyline, Tony is forced to erase portions of his memory in order to prevent Norman Osborn from gaining access to the list of people registered under the Superhuman Registration Act.
+During the 2010 "Stark: Disassembled" storyline, Tony Stark is forced to erase portions of his memory in order to prevent Norman Osborn from gaining access to the list of people registered under the Superhuman Registration Act.
 These actions resulted in his falling into a persistent vegetative state, in which his brain is unable to even regulate the autonomic functions of his body.
-During this period, Stark's colleagues play a recorded holographic message from Tony, which reveal that when the extraterrestrial Skrulls invaded Earth during the 2008 "Secret Invasion" storyline, they attacked Tony's Extremis, permanently shutting it down.
+During this period, Stark's colleagues play a recorded holographic message from Stark, which reveal that when the extraterrestrial Skrulls invaded Earth during the 2008 "Secret Invasion" storyline, they attacked Stark's Extremis, permanently shutting it down.
 Stark's mind is "rebooted" using information that he had saved when he first injected himself with Extremis, with the result that he loses all memory of the actions he had committed after receiving the Extremis upgrade, although he has spent time researching his activities between then and his restoration.
-Tony later discovers that his brain still has access to Extremis, which he began using again.
+Stark later discovers that his brain still has access to Extremis, which he began using again.

-During the 2012 "Believe" story arc, Tony learns that Maya Hansen has been killed and various new versions of Extremis have been released onto the black market, prompting him to track them down and eliminate them.
+During the 2012 "Believe" story arc, Stark learns that Maya Hansen has been killed and various new versions of Extremis have been released onto the black market, prompting him to track them down and eliminate them.

-The Extremis virus is then remade by Tony's long-lost foster brother Arno Stark.

-When Bruce Banner is shot in the head by the Ancient Order of the Shield, with his usual healing factor making an erratic job of reconstructing Banner's mind even if it can repair the physical damage, Stark is able to use Extremis to heal the damage to Banner's brain and restore him to full mental health without any of the usual side effects or powers.